LooksRare/contracts-aggregator/README.md

 - The `libraries` folder contains various structs and enums required.
 Objects that are specific to a marketplace should be put inside the `${marketplace}` child folder.

 - In order to create more realistic tests, real listings from real collections are fetched from each marketplace.
-For listing objects that are full API responses, they are put inside the `test/typescript/fixtures/${marketplace}` folder.
-For marketplaces like CryptoPunks and Sudoswap, it is ok to just put the data in the tests.

 - Any contract that's prefixed with V0 will not go live.
 They come from our first iteration.
 We are only keeping them for now for reference.